Uvea

 Get Appointment If You Need Cosultation

-• Posterior uveitis affects the retina and the choroid at the back of the eye.
+• Posterior Uveitis – This affects the choroid, which is located at the back of the eye.

 News & Media Library